goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 - Wire (if not supplied with motors or ESC's)

 ### 1.1 Motors to ESC's
 - To get accurate measurements, first locate mounting position for the ESC's.
-We will install our ESC's for this build on the Arm Tube clamps using double-sided tape and zipties.
+We will install our ESC's for this build on the Arm Tube clamps using double-sided tape and zip ties.

 - Measure and note distance between motors and ESC's.
-Add a few millimeters to allow for overlappig solder joints.
+Add a few millimeters to allow for overlapping solder joints.

 ![Measure Motor ESC]({{ site.baseurl }}/assets/images/power-esc-motors/measure-esc-motor.jpeg){: width="80%" .align-center}